reconfine/improve-ui/README.md

-# UI Text Improver
+# AI Text Enhancer

-A Raycast extension that automatically enhances UI microcopy and LLM prompts by leveraging AI to generate clearer, more concise, and user-friendly text alternatives.
+A Raycast extension that enhances UI text and LLM prompts using AI for better user experiences and more effective AI interactions.

-## What it does
+## Commands

-This extension takes your selected text and uses AI to improve it for better user experience.
-It includes two powerful commands:

-### Improve UI Text
+### 🎨 Improve UI Text
-Enhances UI microcopy for better user experience.
-Particularly useful for:

-- **Figma designs** - Quickly improve microcopy in your design mockups
-- **Web applications** - Enhance button text, form labels, and interface copy
-- **Mobile apps** - Optimize app interface text for clarity and brevity
-- **Marketing copy** - Refine promotional text for better engagement
+Transforms UI copy into user-friendly microcopy.
+Perfect for designers, developers, and product teams.

+**Examples:**
+- `"Click here"` → `"Get started"`
+- `"Submit form"` → `"Save your information"`

-### Enhance LLM Prompt
+### 🤖 Enhance LLM Prompt
-Transforms basic prompts into highly effective AI prompts for better outputs.
-Perfect for:
+Converts basic prompts into detailed, effective AI prompts for better outputs.

-- **AI development** - Improve prompt engineering for more accurate responses
-- **Content creation** - Get better structured and detailed AI outputs
-- **Research** - Create prompts that generate more comprehensive results
-- **Code generation** - Enhance prompts for better code suggestions
+**Example:**
+- Basic: `"Write a blog post about AI"`
+- Enhanced: `"Write a 800-word blog post about AI for a technical audience.
+Include specific examples, current trends, and practical applications.
+Use a professional but accessible tone."`

 ## Features

-- **Smart text selection** - Automatically captures your currently selected text
+- **Smart text selection** - Captures selected text from any application
-- **AI-powered improvements** - Uses Raycast AI to generate better alternatives
+- **AI-powered improvements** - Uses Raycast AI for contextually appropriate enhancements
-- **New Zealand English** - Optimized for NZ spelling conventions (UI Text command)
-- **Prompt enhancement** - Transforms basic prompts into detailed, effective LLM prompts
-- **Instant replacement** - Automatically pastes the improved text back to your clipboard
+- **Instant results** - Processes with animated feedback and auto-pastes to clipboard
-- **Friendly tone** - Maintains approachable, user-friendly language
-- **No-view mode** - Works seamlessly in the background
+- **No-view mode** - Seamless workflow integration

 ## Requirements